varshahindupur09/Mini-Projects-Neural-Networks/README.md

 ### Stochastic Gradient Descent:

 Stochastic gradient descent updates parameters using individual data points, introducing randomness.
 Mini-batch gradient descent balances efficiency and stability by using subsets of data for updates.

+# Project 2:
+Implemented a Single Hidden Layer Neural Network using Keras to predict diabetes using the Pima Diabetes Dataset.
+Trained the model with 200 epochs, achieving an accuracy of 76.0% and a ROC-AUC score of 81.0%.
+Evaluated different network structures to assess performance, training time, and overfitting.